top of page

 Biography

-Ahu's creative evolution spans large-scale California sculpture, international performances, and two published poetry collections, 'Take It In' and 'abstract romance'.
+Ahu's creative evolution spans large-scale California sculpture, international performances, and two published poetry collections, Take It In and abstract romance.
 Today, her visual arts practice is focused on intense, structural painting.
-Her canvases are held in private collections across Sweden, France, Morocco, and the United States, with recent exhibitions in Stockholm, Casablanca, and Essaouira, Morocco.
+Her works are held in private collections across Sweden, France, Morocco, and the United States, with recent exhibitions in Stockholm, Casablanca, and Essaouira.